 Go with an Estimate

-Calorie needs for adult women range from 1,600 to 2,400 per day.
-For men, the estimates range from 2,000 to 3,000 per day.
-Aim for the low end of the range if you are mostly sedentary (little to no activity).
-If you are more than moderately active, the high end of the range is more reflective of your needs.
+Calorie needs for adult women range from 1,600 to 2,200 per day.
+For men, the estimates range from 2,000 to 3,200 per day.
+The low end of the range may be better for you if you get little to no activity throughout the day.
+If you are very active throughout the day, the high end of the range may be more reflective of your needs.
 However, as we age, our calorie needs decrease.

-Side note: If you are pregnant or breastfeeding, you may require more calories.
+For those who are pregnant or breastfeeding, calorie needs are higher and will depend on the trimester or the number of months after delivery, respectively.
 Ask your health care provider for a referral to a registered dietitian nutritionist to learn more about your nutrition needs during and after pregnancy.

 Use an Online Calculator

 There are many free online calculators to help you figure out how many calories you need.
-The National Institutes of Health Body Weight Planner allows you to calculate based on your current weight and activity level — ranging from 1.4 (sedentary) to 2.5 (very active).
+The National Institutes of Health Body Weight Planner allows you to calculate your personal needs based on your height, sex, age, current weight and activity level — ranging from 1.4 (sedentary) to 2.5 (very active).
 The tool is set for a default value of 1.6, defined as someone who does light activity.
 For example, for an individual with a desk job who either takes walks or goes for a bicycle ride once a week.

 The calculator also lets you obtain an estimate based on a goal weight and goal activity level.